Experience the Bold Life at a Continuing Care Retirement Community

-At Otterbein, each of our eight SeniorLife communities has its own culture.
+At Otterbein, each of our nine SeniorLife communities has its own culture.
 Check out our community pages to see activities and amenities:

 Finding Your Next Home

 CCRCs will vary on the types of accommodations they provide, most often from duplexes and apartments to patio and ranch homes.
 The common factor is they typically provide home maintenance services and a 24-hour call system, so you have less to worry about and more time to do the things you enjoy most.

 Things to consider: